howerj/liblisp/liblisp.md

 liblisp.md
 ==========

+A small and extensible lisp interpreter and library.

             _ _ _     _ _
            | (_) |   | (_)
            | |_| |__ | |_ ___ _ __